 We look at two fixed-income indexes to measure the bond market's performance.
-The Bloomberg Barclays Government / Credit Index had a return of (0.4%).
-It is a broad index containing corporate and governmentsponsored bonds as well as Treasuries.
-The FTSE Gov/Corp AAA/AA had a return of (2.6%) and is a broad index containing higher-rated corporate bonds as well as Treasuries and Government securities.
+The Bloomberg U.S. Government/Credit Index had a return of (10.9%).
+It is a broad index containing corporate and government-sponsored bonds as well as Treasuries.
+The FTSE Gov/Corp AAA/AA had a return of (8.8%).
+It is also a broad index containing higher-rated corporate bonds as well as Treasuries and Government securities.

-In summary, due to the long-term investment focus, and despite remarkable market volatility related to a global pandemic, the investment status of the System is excellent.
+In summary, due to the long-term investment focus, and despite remarkable market volatility and high inflation, the investment status of the System is excellent.
 The high quality of the System's investments is in keeping with the continued policy of "Conservatism" and "Conservation of Capital."